What is UMPI’s Virtual Graduation ceremony?

 Frequently Asked Questions

 No, graduates participate in just one of the ceremonies.
-For instance, the Fall 2025 ceremony will feature those who have indicated they aren’t able to march in the May 2026 in-person Commencement Exercises.
-Those who march in the spring in-person ceremony will not be included in the Fall 2025 or Spring 2026 Virtual Graduation ceremonies.
+For instance, the Spring 2026 virtual ceremony will feature those who have indicated they aren’t able to march in the May 2026 in-person Commencement Exercises.
+Those who march in the May 2026 in-person ceremony will not be included in the Fall 2026 Virtual Graduation ceremony.

-The Fall 2025 Virtual Graduation ceremony will premiere on UMPI’s YouTube channel Saturday, Nov.
-1, 2025, at 10 a.m.
+The Spring 2026 Virtual Graduation ceremony will premiere on UMPI’s YouTube channel Saturday, June 6, 2026, at 10 a.m.
 Eastern Time.
 A direct link to the premiere will appear in a banner at the top of the umpi.edu homepage the morning of the event.

-All students wishing to be honored in the virtual ceremony must first apply to graduate no later than Tuesday, Aug.
-26. You should then submit the following information for your slide in the ceremony no later than Friday, Aug.
-29 using this Google Form: name, personal message, photo, and name pronunciation.
-Anyone who does not apply for graduation will not be included in the Fall 2025 Virtual Graduation ceremony.
-Your next chance to be recognized will either be the Spring 2025 Virtual Graduation ceremony or UMPI’s in-person Commencement Exercises in May 2026.
+All students wishing to be honored in the virtual ceremony must first apply to graduate no later than Friday, March 13.
+You should then submit the following information for your slide in the ceremony no later than Friday, April 10 using this Google Form: name, personal message, photo, and name pronunciation.
+Anyone who does not apply for graduation will not be included in the Spring 2026 Virtual Graduation ceremony.
+Your next chance to be recognized will be the Fall 2026 Virtual Graduation ceremony.
 Please see “How to RSVP for the Virtual Graduation ceremony” above for more information.
-Students will receive more information on how to RSVP for the May 2026 in-person ceremony in early 2026.

 If you are receiving more than one degree, your highest level degree will be featured first and other degrees will be listed after, in alphabetical order by official degree name (i.e., Bachelor of Applied Science, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Liberal Studies, Bachelor of Science, Bachelor of Social Work).
 If degrees are at the same level (e.g., bachelor’s), they will be featured on one slide in alphabetical order by official degree name.